seanmcelroy/McNNTP/README.md

 * [RFC 5537](http://tools.ietf.org/html/rfc5537) - Netnews Architecture and Protocols
 * [RFC 6048](http://tools.ietf.org/html/rfc6048) - NNTP Additions to LIST Command

-* [RFC 3501](http://tools.ietf.org/html/rfc3501) - INTERNET MESSAGE ACCESS PROTOCOL - VERSION 4rev1
-* [RFC 3348](http://tools.ietf.org/html/rfc3348) - IMAP4 Child Mailbox Extension
-* [RFC 6154](http://tools.ietf.org/html/rfc6154) - IMAP LIST Extension for Special-Use Mailboxes

 (See http://www.tin.org/docs.html)

-Inclusion of other non-NNTP communication protocols, such as IMAP, RSS, and Atom, as well as a web-based forum user interface built on a REST API are planned to provide multiple ways to interact with the same data through users' preferred communication mediums and clients.

-Finally, interserver distribution through NNTP and other synchronization protocols will be implemented to allow peering among servers and inclusion of historical USENET archives along with spidering techniques or other participatory data interchange to store historical archives of disparate forums and other group mediums within the same messaging ecosystem.
+Interserver distribution through NNTP and other synchronization protocols will be implemented to allow peering among servers and inclusion of historical USENET archives along with spidering techniques or other participatory data interchange to store historical archives of disparate forums and other group mediums within the same messaging ecosystem.